CambridgeshireQuakers/CambridgeshireQuakers.github.io/_rooms/jesus-lane/library.md

 ---

 Suitable for small groups.
 It has a polished wood floor, a set of upholstered chairs and curtains.

+The library is only available for hire evenings/weekends.